ManalAbdulqawi/ImageSearch/Planning.md

     - The entered search data should be submitted to the image API via an HTTP POST request to retrieve results.
     - The search results must be displayed on the Image Search page.
     - A "Load More" button should be available at the bottom of the Image Search page to fetch additional results.
+    - Prevent users from searching for disallowed words like "kill" and etc.

 - **Tasks:**
     - Create the HTML structure for the index.html (Image Search) page and apply CSS for styling, ensuring responsiveness across various screen sizes.